A Fun 3-Day Boston Itinerary

 Wally’s Café Jazz Club

 This cozy Jazz club is a great way to end your evening.
 One of the oldest continuously-running jazz clubs in the US, old-school jazz and blues are performed here nightly by students and locals.
 Sit back, have a cocktail, and enjoy the talents of the local musicians.

 Tip: Bring cash.
 They may take cards, but cash is easier at this little spot.

-If you’re visiting with family, Wally’s may not be the best spot for you and your kids, so my alternate suggestion is take the family about 30 minutes east by train to try a Boston tradition.
+If you’re visiting with family, Wally’s may not be the best spot for you and your kids, so my alternate suggestion is to take the family about 30 minutes east by train to try a Boston tradition.

-South Boston Candlepin bowling is tougher than regular bowling and a fun nighttime activity for pretty much anyone, but kids especially will love the challenge.
+South Boston Candlepin bowling is tougher than regular bowling and fun nighttime activity for pretty much anyone, but kids especially will love the challenge.

 And that’s the end of Day 2.
 Let’s see what the last day of our itinerary has to offer.